etcet/www.etcet.net/posts/2011-09-30-curry-and-its-partial-application.md

 ### Parameters or Arguments?

 Tomato, tomato?
 Not really, there is a difference between parameters and arguments.
 Follow this simple rule: **Parameters** are defined in the function's definition and **arguments** are the values which are passed on function calls. </section>
-Curried functions are functions that only take one parameter.
-However, this doesn't stop languages with it from having functions with multiple parameters.
-Every time a function with multiple parameters is called, that function is transformed to chained, single parameter functions.
-Let me show you with a simple function that returns the sum of two numbers.
+Currying is the transformation of functions with multiple parameters into functions that only take one parameter.
+Every time a function with multiple parameters is called, that function is changed into chained, single parameter, functions.
+Let's start with an example of a function that returns the sum of two numbers.

 ~~~ {.haskell}
 sumTwo :: Int -> Int -> Int